Titan-Systems/titan/README.md

 In addition to `plan` and `apply`, the CLI also allows you to `export` resources.
 This makes it easy to generate a config for an existing Snowflake environment.

 To connect with Snowflake, the CLI uses environment variables.
-These environment variables are supported:
+The following `are supported:

 * `SNOWFLAKE_ACCOUNT`
 * `SNOWFLAKE_USER`